-Our Consolidated Financial Statements are prepared in conformity with U.S. generally accepted accounting principles.
+Our Consolidated Financial Statements are prepared in accordance with U.S. generally accepted accounting principles.
 In preparing our Consolidated Financial Statements, we make assumptions, judgments, and estimates that can have a significant impact on amounts reported in our Consolidated Financial Statements.
+We evaluate our estimates and assumptions on an ongoing basis.
 We base our assumptions, judgments, and estimates on historical experience and various other factors that we believe to be reasonable under the circumstances.
 Actual results could differ materially from these estimates under different assumptions or conditions.

-We regularly reevaluate our assumptions, judgments, and estimates are described in Part II, Item 8, Note 1, "Business and Summary of Significant Accounting Policies," in the Notes to Consolidated Financial Statements.
-We believe that of all our significant accounting policies involve a higher degree of judgment and complexity.
-Accordingly, these are the policies we believe are the most critical to aid in fully understanding and evaluating our financial condition and results of operations.
+Our significant accounting policies are described in Part II, Item 8, Note 1, "Business and Summary of Significant Accounting Policies," in the Notes to Consolidated Financial Statements.
+An accounting policy is deemed to be critical if it requires an accounting estimate to be made based on assumptions about matters that are highly uncertain at the time the estimate is made, if different estimates reasonably could have been used, or if changes in the estimate that are reasonably possible could materially impact the financial statements.
+We believe that of all our significant accounting policies, the following accounting policies and specific estimates involve a greater degree of judgment and complexity.
+Accordingly, these are the accounting policies we believe are the most critical to aid in fully understanding and evaluating our financial condition and results of operations.